Jratanya/why-test-conversational-ai/FRAMEWORK.md

 - Who approved it?
 - Is the source current?
 - Who owns the content?
-- How are regulatory or policy changes reflected in the AI?
+- How are regulatory or policy changes reflected in the Virtual Assistant or Chatbot?

 ### Red flag

-The AI makes a regulatory or policy claim that cannot be traced to an authoritative and current source.
+The Virtual Assistant or Chatbot makes a regulatory or policy claim that cannot be traced to an authoritative and current source.

 ---

 ## 3. CONTEXT — Does it understand the conversation?

 Testing should not focus only on whether the response is factually correct.
 It should also assess whether the response is correct **in context**.

 ### Example